-Resting and doing nothing is the worst thing you can do!
-The newest CDC guidelines for concussion recommend a maximum rest of 1-3 days and then aerobe physical activity (controlled and supervised by a health professional) together with vestibular rehabilitation should start.
+Actually, and perhaps surprising, ‘resting and doing nothing’ is the worst thing you can do!
+The newest CDC guidelines for concussion recommend a maximum rest of 1-3 days and then aerobic physical activity (controlled and supervised by a health professional) coupled with brain rehabilitation.

 Sleep helps our brain recover, so it’s crucial to get extra sleep when recovering from a concussion.
 You’ll most likely feel exhausted after this injury, so daily activities will take more effort.

 Related Blog Article: